 It comes in a pack of 30 sheets which can cover most of the parts of the vehicle.
 You can overlap the mats for increased sound-deadening performance.

 My only gripe is that it cannot be used to cover the door.
-Hence, you might need to a bit of extra money.

 - Foil starter kit with a damping pad